Shilpi Somaya Gowda: The Golden Son

 Gowda's second novel was published in 2015-16 around the world, and it too became a #1 international bestseller.
 The story features two childhood friends who grow up in the same village in India, but whose paths diverge when Anil goes to America to pursue his dream of becoming a doctor, while Leena moves to a neighboring village to have an arranged marriage.

 Marisa de los Santos, New York Times bestselling author of Belong to Me and The Precious One, commented on The Golden Son, saying, Shilpi Somaya Gowda "is as adept at crafting disparate, fully realized worlds—a village in India, a medical school in Texas—as she is at creating compelling characters.
 I ached and cheered for Leena and Anil, as they struggle to live lives of their own choosing amidst the demands of tradition and the sometimes beautiful, sometimes painful bonds of family."

-The Golden Son was the winner of the French literary prize Prix des Lyceens Folio, #1 on the Canadian Fiction bestseller list in both of Canada's national newspapers (Globe & Mail and Toronto Star), a Target Book Club Pick for December 2016, a Costco Canada Buyers’ Pick, and on the USA Today bestseller list.
+The Golden Son was the winner of the French literary prize Prix des Lyceens Folio, #1 on the Canadian Fiction bestseller list in both of Canada's national newspapers (The Globe & Mail and Toronto Star), a Target Book Club Pick for December 2016, a Costco Canada Buyers’ Pick, and on the USA Today bestseller list.

 The Shape of Family

 Gowda's third novel was published in October 2019, again by HarperCollins/William Morrow.
-The Shape of Family was listed as a "Most Anticipated Book" by CBC Books, Chatelaine Magazine, ChaptersIndigo, Philadelphia Inquirer, Library Journal and Vancouver Public Library.
-"The Golden Son" has been named an International Bestseller, LA Times Bestseller, Target Recommends Pick, and Best Book by: USA Today, NY Post, CBC, ChaptersIndigo, Ms. Magazine, and Library Journal.
+The Shape of Family was listed as a "Most Anticipated Book" by CBC Books, Chatelaine magazine, ChaptersIndigo, The Philadelphia Inquirer, Library Journal and Vancouver Public Library.
+"The Golden Son" has been named an International Bestseller, Los Angeles Times Bestseller, Target Recommends Pick, and Best Book by: USA Today, New York Post, CBC, ChaptersIndigo, Ms. magazine, and Library Journal.